shamrani017/bike-/README.md

-welcome to bike app
+welcome to bike app project
 I set up the repository and push the changed
 I add stage and commit the change